schibo/1964js/README.md

 # Compatibility

-Many demos, homebrew, test ROMs, and similar ROMs work fine in 1964js in Chrome.
+Many demos, homebrew, test ROMs, and similar ROMs work in 1964js in Chrome.

-Super Mario 64 is the only known commercial game to boot.
-You need to hit enter a couple times after the title screen.
+Super Mario 64 is the only known commercial game to run.
+Hit enter after the title screen.

-Be sure to check out [n64js](http://hulkholden.github.com/n64js "N64js") as well!
+Be sure to check out [n64js](http://hulkholden.github.com/n64js "N64js") as well.

 Greets to StrmnNrmn, author of n64js and Daedalus.
-By pure coincidence, we started JavaScript N64 emulators around the same time!
+Coincidentally, we started JavaScript N64 emulators around the same time!